Cybnew/css343-mrupp/HW1/readme.md

 </details>
 <details><summary>I get random characters in my output</summary>
 <p>
-Ensure you input has 9 digits</p>
+Ensure you input has 9 digits.</p>
 </details>

 <details><summary>The Program Aborts after running</summary>
 <p>
-Your input has more than 9 digits
+Your input has more than 9 digits.
 </p>
 </details>